cyberbotics/webots-doc/reference/glossary.md

 **Dynamic solid**: A *dynamic solid* is a *solid* which has a [Physics](physics.md) *node* defined and can move according to the Webots dynamic physics engine (ODE).

+**Field**: a *field* is an attribute of a *node*.
+It has a name and a data type as defined in VRML97.
+The data type can be a single item or a list of items from *node*, boolean, integer, floating point, string, 2D vector, 3D vector, color, etc.

 **Kinematic solid**: A *kinematic solid* is a *solid* which has no [Physics](physics.md) *node* defined, but which can move using the Webots kinematic physics engine.

 **Node**: A *node* is an object used to define a simulation *world*.
 All the Webots *nodes* are depicted in the [Node Chart](node-chart.md) and described in details in the [Nodes and API functions](nodes-and-api-functions.md) section of this manual.